Liberia: UNDP Supports Training of Women On the Production of Ecostoves

 EPA Energy and Environment Programme Coordinator Salimatu Lamin Galiyeneh and Benjamin S. Karmorh Chief Technical Advisor EPA also attended the program.

 Mr. Karmoh in his remarks described UNDP as "a Dependable Partner".
-He encouraged the women to seize the opportunity of becoming ambassadors for Eco stoves in Liberia.
+He encouraged the women to seize the opportunity of becoming ambassadors for Eco stoves in Liberia.https://thenewdawnliberia.com/undp-increases-support-to-decentralization/